 China: Jiang Dingzhi is elected governor of Hainan.

 Gabon: Prime Minister Paul Biyoghé Mba resigns.
 On February 27 President Ali Bongo Ondimba names Raymond Ndong Sima as new prime minister.
-On February 28 Ndong takes office and the new government is named including Emmanuel Issoze-Ngondet as foreign minister and Christiane Rose Ossoucah Raponda as budget minister, while Rufin Pacôme Ondzounga remains defense minister and Jean-François Ndongou interior minister.
+On February 28 Ndong takes office and the new government is named including Emmanuel Issoze-Ngondet as foreign minister and Rose Christiane Ossouka Raponda as budget minister, while Rufin Pacôme Ondzounga remains defense minister and Jean-François Ndongou interior minister.

 Honduras: Finance Minister William Chong Wong resigns.
 On February 15 Héctor Guillén is sworn in as new finance minister.